-We consider MAHLE's liquidity position to be good.
-The company's main sources of liquidity include (1) cash on the balance sheet of €800 million (as of December 2020, excluding restricted cash) and (2) annual funds from operations of around €400 million in our Moody's base case.
-The company also has a €1.8 billion revolving credit facility (RCF) maturing in 2024, of which €64 million were drawn as of September 2020.
-The RCF does not include performance covenants.
-Moreover, MAHLE secured an additional €500 million syndicated credit facility in June 2020 with three years maturity, of which only €50 million were drawn as of September 2020.
-Together with minor working capital inflow, the liquidity sources over the next 12 months amount to approximately €3.5 billion under the stressed assumption of no access to capital markets.
+Moody's considers MAHLE's liquidity position to be good.
+The company's main sources of liquidity include (1) cash on the balance sheet of €1.1 billion (as of December 2021, excluding restricted cash) and (2) Moody's estimate of annual funds from operations of around €400 million.
+The company also has a €1.8 billion revolving credit facility (RCF) maturing in 2024 (€0.3 billion) and 2025 (€1.5 billion), which is undrawn.
+With this, MAHLE's liquidity sources over the next 12 months amount to approximately €3.3 billion under the stressed assumption of no access to capital markets.

-These liquidity sources comfortably exceed liquidity uses, mainly comprising of capital spending, which Moody's expects at around €530 million - €580 million, and a €300 million medium term note maturity in May 2021.
-Uses of liquidity further include maturing bank debt of €130 million and our working cash assumption of €300 million.
+These liquidity sources comfortably exceed liquidity uses of around €1.5 billion, mainly comprising of capital spending, which Moody's expects at around €600 million, and a €634 million short-term debt maturities, including €500 million medium term notes maturing in May 2022.
+Uses of liquidity further include Moody's working cash assumption of €300 million.

+Exhibit 7

 MAHLE's liquidity is good

 Liquidity sources and uses over the next four quarters to December 2021, according to Moody's liquidity stress case

-Source: Moody's calculation
+Figures in € million Source: Moody's calculation